Serverket/jg-travelex/README.md

 - ⚙️ Configurable rates, surcharges, and discounts
 - 🔒 Role-based access control (admin/user)
 - 📱 Modern responsive design with Tailwind CSS
+- ✨ **New in v1.1.0**: Enhanced code quality with comprehensive ESLint configuration
+- 🛡️ **New in v1.1.0**: Improved error handling and type safety
+- ⚡ **New in v1.1.0**: Optimized React Hook dependencies for better performance

 ## Installation and Running